AdobeDocs/analytics.en/help/integrate/c-audience-analytics/c-workflow/use-audience-data-analytics.md

 ## Segment Comparison {#section_E72B80B6470C42D4B9B19BE90E6070A2}

 [Segment Comparison](https://marketing.adobe.com/resources/help/en_US/analytics/analysis-workspace/segment-comparison.html) discovers the most statistically significant differences between two segments.
-Audiences data can be used in Segment Comparison in two ways: 1) as the 2 segments that are being compared, and 2) as items in the “Top Dimension Items” table.
+Audiences data can be used in Segment Comparison in two ways: 1) as the 2 segments that are being compared, and 2) as items in the "Top Dimension Items" table.

 1. Go to **[!UICONTROL Workspace]** and select the **[!UICONTROL Segment Comparison]** panel from the left rail.